munificent/journal/_posts/2010-08-01-class-in-the-front-proto-in-the-back.md

 ---
 layout: post
 title: "Class in the Front, Proto in the Back"
-tags: code java language magpie
+categories: code java language magpie
 ---
 Inspired by what I learned and saw at the [Emerging Languages Camp](http://emerginglangs.com/), I've started working on [Magpie](http://bitbucket.org/munificent/magpie) again.
 It's more or less been dormant while I